telerik/fiddler-everywhere-docs/migration.md

     * If the email does **not** exist as an active Telerik account&mdash;A login form prompts you to create an account by inputting a password and account information.

         Confirm and finalize your Telerik account creation through the received email activation link.
-Once the activation completes, you can manage your migrated license at https://www.telerik.com/account/your-licenses and use the Fiddler Everywhere application (if your email is also an assigned seat).
+Once the activation completes, you can manage your migrated subscriptions at https://www.telerik.com/account/your-licenses and use the Fiddler Everywhere application (if your email is also an assigned seat).

 1. Back in the Fiddler Dashboard site, follow the **Migrate Your Subscription** popup windows to land at the migration page on Telerik.com